madpiano/2019-432/slides/class11/README.md

 Check out [Cinematic Names](https://maryzam.github.io/movie-names/?utm_source=digg&utm_medium=email) by [Mary Zam](https://twitter.com/MaryZamCode).

-> How I processed character names from about four hundred thousand films & TV series, shot from 1960 to our days, and found out the difference between naming in real life and cinema world.
+> How I processed character names from about four hundred thousand films & TV series, shot from 1960 to our days, and found out the difference between naming in real life and (the cinematic) world.

+## Some R Packages for ROC Curves

+On 2019-03-01, Joseph Rickert at Rviews had a [nearly-comprehensive post on R Packages for displaying ROC curves](https://rviews.rstudio.com/2019/03/01/some-r-packages-for-roc-curves/) which was very informative for me.

 ## An Infuriating/Upsetting Visualization